 Basically, ending at Dorchester prevented them from getting in the way of the "L".
 North Shore Line service to Dorchester ceased in 1938 when the service was cut back to Roosevelt.

-When the Green Line reentered service in May, 1996, Cottage Grove-East 63rd became the end of the line.
-The Dorchester station was never used and the tracks built beyond University were demolished in September, 1997, with the CTA® forfeiting the federal grant funds they'd received to build the intermodal facility.
+The latter group won out and when the Green Line reentered service in May 1996, Cottage Grove became the end of the line.
+As a result, the CTA gave up millions of federal dollars invested in the project and rapid transit service was withdrawn from much of the Woodlawn community.
+University station was closed.
+The Dorchester station was never used and the tracks east of Cottage Grove station, including University station and the track and partial station structure for the Dorchester extension, were demolished in September 1997, with the CTA forfeiting the federal grant funds they'd received to build the extension and intermodal facility.

 1"Shop Track" First and Fastest.
 Vol. X, No. 3 (Autumn 1994), 14.